if she is going to retain Samantha’s friendship

 There was a collective sigh of relief among all the workmates and Denise again received their congratulations.
 For the first time she took a good look at herself in the pink dress, and had to admit that she did look rather nice.

-After she had changed back into her office clothes Denise joined Jane and her sister for an early lunch where they finalised the arrangements before the bride drove back to Birmingham.
+After she had changed back into her office clothes Denise joined Jane and her sister for an early lunch where they finalised the arrangements before the bride to be drove back to Birmingham.
 It was agreed that Denise would continue at work until Wednesday afternoon, and during this time she would stay with Samantha who had finished her last exam the previous Friday and had plenty of free time over the next week whilst she awaited her results.
-Denise would take Thursday and Friday as annual leave to get ready for the wedding, and the two bridesmaids would travel to Birmingham together and stay in Jane’s father’s house until the day after the wedding.
+Denise would take the coming Thursday and Friday as annual leave to get ready for the wedding, and the two bridesmaids would travel to Birmingham together and stay in Jane’s father’s house until the day after the wedding.
 Denise would then return to London and the much delayed transition back to Denis would take place with Sue’s help on the Sunday afternoon.

-After lunch Denise telephoned Mrs Clarke, her landlady who lived in the same house.
+After lunch Denise telephoned her landlady, Mrs Clarke, who lived in the same house.
 She spoke as if she were Denis and explained that he had had to travel to Scotland for his work and would not be home for the rest of the week.
-However, before leaving, he had left his room keys and a cheque to cover his month’s rent, with a colleague who would be travelling up the following day.
+However, before leaving, he had left his room keys and a cheque to cover his next month’s rent, with a colleague who would be travelling up the following day.
 His colleague Samantha would therefore call in during the afternoon to pay his rent and to collect a few personal items.
-He would be grateful if she would show her to his room.
+He would therefore be grateful if she would show her to his room.
 The landlady agreed and Denise drew up some directions and a list of items for Samantha to collect.

 ‘If you wear these around the office for the next few days, you will find that the 4 inch heels will give you no problems at the wedding,’ she said.